graphile/logger/README.md

 ### 0.3.0

-`console` log factories now get access to `meta` - you may choose to output it should you wish. `console` log factories now also allow dynamic formatting, for example to use different formats when there's meta or not.
+`console` log factories now get access to `meta` - you may choose whether or not to output it via configuration. `console` log factories now also allow dynamic formatting, for example to use different formats when there's meta or not.

-The default console logger now changes the default format from `LEVEL: MESSAGE (SCOPE)` to `LEVEL[SCOPE]: MESSAGE (META)` &mdash; note in particular that the meta object is now output by default.
+The default console logger now changes the default format from `LEVEL: MESSAGE (SCOPE)` to `LEVEL[SCOPE]: MESSAGE (META)` &mdash; note in particular that the meta object is now output by default (if not empty).

 `LogLevel` is no longer a `const enum`; it is now simply a string union: